excile2127/DarknessFalls/README.md

 [Zachary McDonnell](https://www.instagram.com/_zachmcdonnell_/): Art Assets (In Development)

 ## Version History
+* 0.5
+    * Began putting in animations
+        * Idle and walking!
+    * Created generic enemy scripts
+        * Overarching enemy controller uses enemy movement abstract base class and enemy attack base class
+    * Finished combat system
+        * Sword attack stuns enemies and knockbacks already stunned enemies
+        * Torch attack stuns and knockbacks enemies and kills already stunned enemies
+        * Death's door attack (attacking at no torchlight) kills enemies regardless of if they are stunned
+    * Implemented Slime enemy
+        * Slime movement derived class
+        * Slime attack derived class
+    * Added high-level game controller
+        * Player now dies (and restarts the game) when being hit at low torchlight or when falling off the map
+    * Miscellaneous changes
+        * Too many to count
+        * Most importantly, fixed distant background jittering!

 * 0.4
     * Player Action System
         * Replaced Platformer Movement script
         * Scalable, generalized system for controlling the player character through actions
         * Separates walking, jumping, and dashing for specific action blocking
     * Updated Universal Combat Mechanics
-        * In the next release, I'll be separating HitboxResponders from attacks to make them more generalized
-        * For now, Hitboxes and Hurtboxes only relate the boxes themselves, Hitbox Responders control the attacks and what happens when they hit, and Hurtbox Responders control what happens every time the Hurtbox is hurt
+        * Hitboxes and Hurtboxes only relate the boxes themselves, Hitbox Responders control the attacks and what happens when they hit, and Hurtbox Responders control what happens every time the Hurtbox is hurt
     * Created Player and Enemy Hitbox and Hurtbox Responders
         * Player Hitbox Responder and Enemy Hurtbox Responder are placeholders, as I need to make the enemies first
         * The Player Hurtbox Responder makes the player stunned and knocked back every time they are hit, and the Enemy Hitbox Responder broadcasts a reduction in torchlight